AmericanRedCross/ttl-viz/README.md

 ### deployment
 - `npm install` to install node dependencies
 - `gulp` to build stylesheets
+  - if developing, you can run `gulp dev` and it will watch for changes and rebuild it changes are detected
 - need postgres running
 - change the permissions of the db, backups and tmp folders so the app can write to it, e.g. `sudo chown -R ubuntu:ubuntu /ttl-viz/db/` `sudo chown -R ubuntu:ubuntu /ttl-viz/backups/` and `sudo chown -R ubuntu:ubuntu /ttl-viz/tmp/` (there are better user management practices for your server)
 - after running the app once with sudo to generate the sqlite db files you can change permission to make those writeable and then shouldn't have to run the app using sudo again, eg. `sudo chown -R ubuntu:ubuntu /ttl-viz/db/sessions.db` and `sudo chown -R ubuntu:ubuntu /ttl-viz/db/site.db`